okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-returned-from-okta/main/index.md

 ---
 title: Customize tokens returned from Okta with custom claims
-excerpt: Define custom claims and Groups claims for tokens returned from Okta.
+excerpt: Define custom claims and groups claims for tokens returned from Okta.
 ---

 This guide explains how you can add custom claims to ID tokens and access tokens.